Ralpina/fungalOTUpipeline/README.md

 will print the name of the files where the value of TRIM is minus one.
 A TRIM value equal to -1 means that the number of high quality bases is < 20, basically a file with no useful information.
 The script will also rely on the trace peak/area information in the phd.1 files, to establish whether the sequences are of sufficient quality.
 When peak area ratios are larger than 0.3, the sequences will be removed.

+## Preparing files for phrap assembly using phd2fasta
+The script "3_phd2fasta.slurm" will:
+-extract unique codes from file names output by phred (phd.1 files);
+-combine matching forward and reverse sequences (even if multiple ones exist because PCR or sequencing have been repeated) in the same file, which will be named as the unique code;
+-add information about the orientation of the sequences in the fasta headers.